KxSystems/docs/docs/ml/toolkit/graph/pipeline.md

 ## Outline

 Following the generation of a graph as outlined [here](./graph.md), a user must convert this graph into an executable code structure, described in this library as a pipeline.
-For this library a pipeline can be validated, generated and executed as follows
+Using this library a pipeline can be validated, generated and executed as follows

 ### Graph Validation